 Atlanta is a world-class city with a rich cultural history.
 The birthplace of Martin Luther King Jr and Coca-Cola, Atlanta also boasts a fabulous mix of natural beauty and cutting-edge architecture.

 The hotel puts you right in the heart of the action.
-It is moments away from the Georgia Aquarium, the World of Coca-Cola, and the Centennial Olympic Park.
-There are many excellent restaurants, bars, and cafes nearby.
+It is moments away from the Zoo Atlanta, charming Fairlie-Poplar Historic District and High Museum of Art at Georgia-Pacific Center.

 Things to see on a road trip from Chicago to Miami

 You are spoilt for choice when it comes to destinations to visit on a road trip from Chicago to Miami.
 To make it easier for your plan, we have compiled this list of our favorite attractions along the way:

 - Indianapolis – Famous for the Indy 500, Canal and White River State Park, the Children's Museum, and the National Art Museum of Sport.

 - Louisville - A must for all sports lovers, host to the Kentucky Derby and the famous Louisville Slugger Museum and Factory, where Major League bats are produced.,